 The Master of Arts in Psychology program at Calumet College of St. Joseph prepares individuals to achieve academic and professional success.
 Students develop appropriate skills, knowledge, and values for continuing their education at the doctoral level or to enhance their careers in health, education, business, social, or academic work.
 Students reflect upon and practice a commitment to social justice and to the respect of individual and cultural differences.

-Career Options with this major include, but are not limited to work as:
+Career options with this major include, but are not limited to, work as a:

 Objectives and requirements